MicrosoftDocs/sql-docs/docs/relational-databases/data-compression/enable-compression-on-a-table-or-index.md

 ### On Azure SQL Database

 Azure SQL Database does not support `sp_estimate_data_compression`.
-The following scripts enable compression estimating the compression amount.
+The following scripts enable compression without estimating the compression amount.

 #### To enable compression on a table